Dahmin8/Dahmin8/README.md

 - 👋 Hi, I’m @Dahmin8
 - 👀 I’m interested in how computer programmers have conquered the building process?
-- 🌱 I’m currently learning Introduction to GitHub
+- 🌱 I’m currently learning Introduction to DevOps.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...